 The material on this pair is lightweight, and they are one of the lightest models in this review.
 The Aphrodite has some of the best breathability as a result and is on par with the Columbia Saturday Trail Stretch and the Mountain Hardwear Dynama.
 We rated the Aphrodite slightly lower than those two pairs though because we often found ourselves getting sweaty in the midsection.
 The waistband on the Aphrodite is a little on the thick side when compared to the others, and it kept us hotter there.

 The Aphrodite 2.0 is a great choice for traveling and shorter day hikes in mild terrain.
 We like the look on this pair and felt comfortable wearing it around town, and the stretchy material and soft waist would feel cozy on a long flight.
-This is not a heavy duty pair, nor something you'd want to pack for a backpacking trip.
-For longer trips into the backcountry, The North Face's Paramount 2.0 Convertible Pant is a better option.
+This pair is not heavy duty, nor something you'd want to pack for a backpacking trip.
+For longer trips into the backcountry, the Marmot Lobo's Convertible Pant is a better option.

 Day hiking in Red Rock Canyon.
 The Aphrodite pants are comfortable and breathable, and they would be a perfect pair for the desert if they were a little more durable.

-This pair retails for $70, which is a bit less than most of the other pairs in this review, but not that much of a steal considering the durability issues you might encounter.
-The Columbia Saturday Trail Stretch retails for a little less ($60), and was a better overall hiking pant.
+This pair retails for $70, which is a bit less than most of the other pairs in this review, but not that much of a steal considering the durability issues you might encounter. the REI Co-Op Sahara Convertible retails for the same price, and is a better overall hiking pant.